-This book was written using Git version 2.0.0.
-Though most of the commands we use should work even in ancient versions of Git, some of them might not or might act slightly differently if you’re using an older version.
-Since Git is quite excellent at preserving backwards compatibility, any version after 2.0 should work just fine.
+This book was written using Git version 2.
+Since Git is quite excellent at preserving backwards compatibility, any recent version should work just fine.
+Though most of the commands we use should work even in ancient versions of Git, some of them might not or might act slightly differently.

-If you’re on a Debian-based distribution like Ubuntu, try apt-get:
+If you’re on a Debian-based distribution, such as Ubuntu, try

-For more options, there are instructions for installing on several different Unix flavors on the Git website, at http://git-scm.com/download/linux.
+For more options, there are instructions for installing on several different Unix distributions on the Git website, at https://git-scm.com/download/linux.

 If you want a more up to date version, you can also install it via a binary installer.
-An OSX Git installer is maintained and available for download at the Git website, at http://git-scm.com/download/mac.
+A macOS Git installer is maintained and available for download at the Git website, at https://git-scm.com/download/mac.

 There are also a few ways to install Git on Windows.
 The most official build is available for download on the Git website.
-Just go to http://git-scm.com/download/win and the download will start automatically.
-Note that this is a project called Git for Windows (also called msysGit), which is separate from Git itself; for more information on it, go to http://msysgit.github.io/.
+Just go to https://git-scm.com/download/win and the download will start automatically.
+Note that this is a project called Git for Windows, which is separate from Git itself; for more information on it, go to https://gitforwindows.org.

 Some people may instead find it useful to install Git from source, because you’ll get the most recent version.
 The binary installers tend to be a bit behind, though as Git has matured in recent years, this has made less of a difference.

-$ apt-get install libcurl4-gnutls-dev libexpat1-dev gettext \ libz-dev libssl-dev
+$ sudo dnf install dh-autoreconf curl-devel expat-devel gettext-devel \ openssl-devel perl-devel zlib-devel $ sudo apt-get install dh-autoreconf libcurl4-gnutls-dev libexpat1-dev \ gettext libz-dev libssl-dev

 Then, compile and install: